 PUPIL PREMIUM SPENDING AT CHRIST CHURCH

 The Pupil Premium provides additional funding on top of the main funding a school receives.
 It is targeted at students from disadvantaged backgrounds to ensure they benefit from the same opportunities as students from less deprived families.
-From September 2019, the premium will be worth £1,320 and goes to students who at any point in the past 6 years have been in receipt of Free School Meals (FSM); £2,300 goes to any student who has been continuously looked after for the past six months or who has been adopted from care under the Adoption and Children Act 2002 or who has left care under a Special Guardianship or Residence Order; finally £300 goes to students whose parent/parents are currently serving in the armed forces or are in receipt of a pension from the MoD
+From September 2020, the premium will be worth £1,345 for pupils up to year 6 and £955 for pupils in Years 7-11 and goes to students who at any point in the past 6 years have been in receipt of Free School Meals (FSM); £2,345 goes to any student who has been in local authority care for one day or more or who has been adopted from care under the Adoption and Children Act 2002 or who has left care under a special guardianship or a child arrangement order.
+Finally, £310 goes to students whose parent/parents are currently serving in the armed forces or are in receipt of a pension from the MoD

-According to the October 2019 School Census 48% of students at Christ Church are eligible for the Pupil Premium funding.
+According to the October 2021 School Census 38% of the primary phase students at Christ Church CE Primary School are eligible for the Pupil Premium

 In Greenwich, when a Housing/Council Tax Benefit form is completed, this automatically entitles child(ren) in the family to receive free school meals.
 The Council inform the Student Services Team and the school of the child’s entitlement to free school meals.

 To monitor progress on attainment, new measures will be included in the performance tables that will capture the achievement of students covered by the Pupil Premium.
-At Christ Church, the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment, will be used to inform student progress and enable the early identification of need, support and appropriate intervention.
+At Christ Church CE Primary School, the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment, will be used to inform student progress and enable the early identification of need, support and appropriate intervention.